codicoop/mailing_manager/README.md

     mail.template = 'path/to/your/template.html'

+> **_NOTE ABOUT CONTEXT PREPROCESSORS:_**  Passing along `request` is needed in order to use context from the
+> preprocessors in the template.
+When setting up the mailing manager object, you can set `MailingManagerInstance.request.`
+>
 ## Previewing and sending test emails

 Create a Mail record using the admin panel and you'll see the link to Preview at the last column.